 What Is End Stage Renal Disease?

-End stage renal disease (ESRD) is the last stage (stage five) of chronic kidney disease (CKD).
+End stage kidney disease (ESKD) is the last stage (stage five) of chronic kidney disease (CKD).
 This means kidneys are only functioning at 10 to 15 percent of their normal capacity.
 Kidneys are important organs that contribute to your overall well-being.
 When kidney function is this low, they cannot effectively remove waste or excess fluid from your blood.
 Kidneys are also responsible for other functions that support the body, such as balancing electrolytes and producing certain hormones.
-When chronic kidney disease develops into ESRD, dialysis or a kidney transplant is necessary to stay alive.
+When chronic kidney disease develops into ESKD, dialysis or a kidney transplant is necessary to stay alive.

-Regular dialysis treatment, following your renal diet and taking prescribed medications can go a long way in managing ESRD.
-If you have been diagnosed with end stage renal disease, it is important to follow your health care team’s advices regarding treatment.
+Regular dialysis treatment, following your renal diet and taking prescribed medications can go a long way in managing ESKD.
+If you have been diagnosed with end stage kidney disease, it is important to follow your health care team’s advice regarding treatment.

 Get Free Kidney-Friendly Cookbooks